 - Oily skin

-So how does it work, exactly?
+How does the device work?
 HydraFacial employs a unique, spiral suction tip that dislodges impurities and delivers the serum deep into the pores by opening them up during the treatment.

 Microdermabrasion is a minimally invasive procedure that uses an abrasive instrument to gently sand the skin in order to remove the thick, outer layer.
-The most common microdermabrasion technologies, such as DermaSweep, seal in the treatment with serum infusions that leave skin feeling softer, smoother and more radiant.
+The most common microdermabrasion devices — such as DermaSweep — seal in the treatment with serum infusions that leave skin feeling softer, smoother, and more radiant.

 With that being said, microdermabrasion is known for tampering with the skin’s color balance, and may leave behind lighter or darker spots.
 At the same time, HydraFacial promises to leave behind smooth, even skin immediately.

-Best For: Microdermabrasion is recommended for those with stretch marks who are not so concerned with treating dark spots and color imbalances in the skin.
-It may not be a good choice for those with active rosacea, fragile capillaries, warts, open sores, psoriasis and other skin conditions.
+Best for: Microdermabrasion is recommended for those with stretch marks who are not overly concerned with treating dark spots and color imbalances in the skin.
+It may not be a good choice for those with active rosacea, fragile capillaries, warts, open sores, psoriasis, and other skin conditions.

-Microneedling, or collagen induction therapy, is one of the most popular non-invasive skin rejuvenation treatments out there.
+Microneedling, also known as collagen induction therapy, is one of the most popular non-invasive skin rejuvenation treatments.
 The process helps rejuvenate the skin using many tiny needles that pierce the outermost layer, which forces the skin to produce more collagen.
 The result is smoother, plumper skin.